ImeeneLaad/funny-shawarma-game/README.md

 # funny-shawarma-game

 **Description:**
-Shawarma Quest is a 2D Pygame adventure where Imene tries to reclaim her stolen Shawarma from her mischievous friends!
+# funny-shawarma-game is a 2D Pygame adventure where Imene tries to reclaim her stolen Shawarma from her mischievous friends!
 Navigate through three challenging levels, dodge enemy attacks, and collect snacks to succeed.

 ---